-My research uses lessons learned in Machine Learning and combines them with Human-Computer-Interaction (HCI) methods to not only explore, design, and develop sustainabile solutions that have an impact on current consumption, but also to make sure that the developed systems are well accepted by users.
+My research uses lessons learned in Human-Computer-Interaction (HCI) methods and combines them with applied Machine Learning to not only explore, design, and develop sustainabile solutions that have an impact on current consumption, but also to make sure that the developed systems are well accepted by users.

 To satisfy the latter goal I'm also intersted in how Machine Learning and ambient sensors can be used to detect a user's current comfort level and predict the impact of changing environmental variables (light, temperature, etc.) on the comfort of users.
 To achieve this it is important to understand impact factors on a person's comfort level and find ways to not only measure them, but also design systems that learn these highly individual factors.

 I'm part of Anind Dey's Ubicomp Lab group at CMU.
 We are focusing on usable machine learning to solve real-world problems such as sustainability and health care.
 In addition I'm an external collaborator at the Interactions Lab at UNIST working with Prof. Ian Oakley.